R Street Institute: Name

-The Institute describes the rationale behind its name as:
+The Institute describes the rationale behind its name:

 Driving northwest from the center of the city, R Street is the first largely residential street to intersect with one of Washington, D.C.'s major arteries—Connecticut Ave.
 R Street divides lobbyists' glass office buildings and politicians' neo-classical palaces from neighborhoods where people live, work, fall in love, have children, pursue happiness and seek out practical solutions to their own problems.
 And that's where the R Street Institute wants to be: at the intersection of public policy thought and real life.